Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

     };
 ```

 Here, the consent prompt will appear during token request, instead of login.
-In other words, users can authenticate, but cannot optain an access token.
+In other words, users can authenticate, but cannot obtain an access token.
 If you want to test this, you need to delete your service principals on each tenant, and try to login again with a non-admin account.

 > [!NOTE] Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.